judsonlmoore/judsonlmoore.com/_pages/travel-guides/india-travel-guide.md

 ---
 title: India Travel Guide
 subtitle: A half-year business trip, transformed into one of my greatest adventures.
+Description: Plan your visit to India and find out where to go and what to do in India.
+Read about itineraries, activities, places to stay and travel essentials...
 permalink: "/india/"
 layout: fullwidth-hero
 category: india